Sushant199/wahh/answers/ch2.md

 3. Quotation marks are encoded.
 Nothing is found.
 4. Decoding the quotes and left angle brackets returns it to valid HTML.
 5. Nothing technically was deleted, so it's determined as valid.

+---
+A note about the above work: pushing the original to GitHub, it appears that they do not escape JS but rather remove anything in the script tags, which I discovered by not placing one in a code block.
+This was very disappointing, because I didn't immediately realize why half my answers were gone.